SREEGEETHES/daily-drive/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+This is a demo project to practice the entire workflow of the software development from code to AWS cloud

+components:

+Version control - Github

+Ci/Cd - github actions / jenkins / codepipeline  #I am using the same project in all the platform

+Container - Docker
+                    # both will be done in the AWS EKS and ECS
+Orchestator - K8s

+Cloud - AWS
+            # To Provision infra in code by terraform